ibm-messaging/mq-metric-samples/README.md

 ```

 ### Platform support
 This Dockerfile should work for a variety of platforms.
-For those with a Redistributable client, it uses
+For those with a Redistributable client, it uses `curl` to
-`curl` to automatically download and unpack the required MQ files.
-For other platforms, it assumes that
+automatically download and unpack the required MQ files.
+For other platforms, it assumes that you have an `MQINST`
-you have an `MQDEB` subdirectory under this root, and then copied the `.deb` files from your
+subdirectory under this root, and then copied the `.deb` files (or the `.tar.gz` file for Linux/arm64 systems) from your
 real MQ installation tree into it.

 ### Additional container scripts